WangYuTum/odometry/README.md

 # Direct Stereo Semi-Dense Visual Odometry and 3D Reconstruction
-This is a course project from 3d scanning and motion capture at [Technical University München](https://www.tum.de/en/).
+This was a course project from 3d scanning and motion capture at [Technical University München](https://www.tum.de/en/).
-The project implements a direct semi-dense image alignment for tracking a Stereo Camera as the frontend.
-This is only an re-implementation and combination of existing algorithms.
+The project implemented a direct semi-dense image alignment for tracking a Stereo Camera (only works on Kitti Dataset).
+It is only an re-implementation and combination of existing algorithms.
 Some of the highlights:
 * **Real-time:** on a single Intel CPU core (>= 4th generation)
 * **Customized Optimization:** all optimization procedures are implemented from scratch, no [ceres-solver](http://ceres-solver.org/) or other optimization frameworks are used
 * **Algorithm Dependencies:** all important algorithms are implemented from scratch, such as disparity search, depth/geometry optimization, pose optimization, etc

 The project is still under **~~developing~~**.
 The project is already closed since the lecture has ended.
-However, it will go on as a personal project.
-The next plan is to implement a RGB-D odometry using the existing code blocks.
+However, it will go on as a personal project (**developing**).
+The plan is to implement a RGB-D odometry using the existing code blocks.
+Stereo odometry requires non-trivial calibrations and accurate stereo matchings, both are complicated during implementation especially real-time performance on a single CPU is needed.
+The RGB-D odometry utilizes monocular RGB as well as Depth outputs from the sensor (TUM RGB-D dataset or Intel Realsense), outputs camera trajectories as well as reconstructed 3D geometry.
+The benefit of directly using the depth output from a sensor is that the geometry estimation is much simpler and easy to be implemented.
+Although we still need to do calibration between the depth and RGB sensors if a live RGB-D sensor is used, otherwise we'll just use the calibration provided from the dataset (TUM RGB-D dataset) for offline application.

 ### Related/Referenced Papers
 * **Robust Odometry Estimation for RGB-D Cameras**, *C. Kerl, J. Sturm, D. Cremers*, In Proc. of the IEEE Int.
 Conf. on Robotics and Automation (ICRA), 2013.